This article is an early version of a paper that was published as:

 The difference between what we usually think of as a resource-rich nation and what we think of as a resource-poor nation is that resource-rich nations are rich in the kinds of resources governments usually sell and resource-poor nations are rich in the kinds of resources governments usually give away.
 All nations have enormously valuable resources, most of which are being privatized without any compensation to the people for removing them from the commons.
 For example, bottled water is just as much a resource as oil, but many companies take it out of the ground (or out of the tap) at no charge, many paying no more taxes than non-resource-extracting companies located on similarly valuable real estate, like another gift from grandma.

 Another example is perhaps even more telling.
-The beach resort industry is—financially speaking—just as much a resource export as the oil industry.
-The beaches of many developing countries are dotted with—and sometimes dominated by—resorts.
+The beach resort industry is-financially speaking-just as much a resource export as the oil industry.
+The beaches of many developing countries are dotted with-and sometimes dominated by-resorts.
 Yet, to the best of my knowledge, there are no beach-resort-real-estate dividends.
 Not only are taxes on resorts often low; sometimes governments offer corporate subsidies for their development.
+Taxes for them can be handled by small business accounting firms.
 Resorts in the developing world are often owned and patronized by people from developed countries, offering little more than a few jobs to the locals.
 This is exactly what the farmer in the original example would never do: closing off land that were once freely available; getting no revenue in exchange; sometimes paying people to take it away; sometimes for little more than the hope of employment.

 How big is the potential for revenue from common assets?
 Gary Flomenhoft estimates the value of common assets in the “resource-poor” state of Vermont, including the following assets: air, wildlife and fish, public forests, groundwater, surface water, minerals, land value, wind, the broadcast spectrum, the internet, the financial system, and the monetary system.
 He finds the total rental value of these assets to be somewhere between 8.86 and 28.31% of Vermont’s GDP.
 The wide range exists because of the difficulty of estimating the outcome of auction markets that don’t yet exist.